qbalsdon/accessibility_broadcast_dev/README.md

 # Accessibility Broadcast Dev

-This is a "simple" tool for allowing developers to script some of the more mundane actions when dealing with accessibility.
+Allow developers and automation testers to interact with Android's Accessibility features using the Android Debug Bridge.

 ## Introduction